Traveller’s Tale: Top Things to Do in Yala National Park, Sri Lanka

 A short while later our driver comes to a sudden stop behind a line of jeeps.
 We’re not sure why, until we hear lumbering steps.
 An elephant has decided to share the road and is walking alongside the procession of vehicles.

 Top Oz Tours now offers a great range of fully escorted multi-day tours, and river cruises in Asia.
 And we're offering $100 AUD per person off all new bookings placed via our new tour concierge line.
 Browse the available options, find the tour of your choice, and contact us to make your booking.
 It's that easy!

 All the excitement — not to mention the early start — soon sees us longing for lunch, and a Sri Lankan feast is served at Patanangala Beach.
 There’s a memorial nearby commemorating 250 people who lost their lives in the 2004 Boxing Day tsunami.
 One of our guides shares the story of a tracker who saw animals in Yala moving to higher ground that day.
 By gathering his family together and following the animals’ lead, everyone was saved.

 The rest of the safari sees us come close to monkeys, sloth bears, elk, prancing peacocks, and even the odd crocodile (not too close).
 Although I’m a little more comfortable with the proximity of the animals by the end of the day, I’m glad to return to the safety of our hotel.

 If you’re the adventurous type, there are bungalows inside Yala National Park where you can spend the night.
 Sleeping in the wilderness means you can be out exploring the park before it officially opens in the morning.

-Browse our full range of Yala National Park tours and experiences here.
+Browse our range of Sri Lanka tours and experiences here.